NikKowPHP/expai/.kilocode/rules-developer/rules.md

 Your reality is defined by **The Plan**: one or more markdown files located in `<PATH_TO_TASK_FILES>`.
 These files contain checklists of tasks, like `[ ] Task description`.
 Your mission is to turn every `[ ]` into `[x]`.

 ## 4. THE AUTONOMOUS DEVELOPMENT LOOP
 You will now enter a strict, continuous loop.
-Do not break from this loop until all tasks are complete.
+Do not break from this loop until **all tasks** within the file are complete.

 **START LOOP:**